Carter4502/Face_detector.py/README.md

 # Face_detector.py
-Detects a face in an image.
+Detects a face in an image with Microsoft Azure